Applying statistical learning theory to deep learning

 Perhaps we should not be surprised about this, as other learning algorithms do show similar behavior.
 A 1-Nearest Neighbor classifier, if realizable by a continuous $h^*$ (i.e. $L_S(h^*)$), then for an infinite sample size ($\vert S\vert\rightarrow \infty$), it is consistent with zero generalization error $L(1-\text{NN}(S))\rightarrow 0$.
 Similarly, a Hard Margin Support Vector Machine (SVM) with a Gaussian kernel (or some other universal kernel), or more generally, minimization of a norm for consistent solutions, also tend to generalize despite having vanishing training error: $\arg\min\vert\vert h\vert\vert_K$ such that $L_S(h)=0$.
 Let us consider a linear case where

 In this case, our SVM model does not have a flat inductive bias, but the norm of the weights $w$ adapt to the level of complexity inherent in the data.
 If reality is represented by a solution with small norm, then the learning rule will achieve a solution with low complexity measure and therefore generalize.
 However, if we try to fit random labels, we can only fit a model with a high norm (high complexity measure), and it will fail to generalize.
 We can always train SVMs with zero training error $L_S(h)=0$.
-If $\exists h^*$ with zero generalization error $L_\mathcal{D}(h^*)=0$, it will be achieved we sample complexity $\vert S\vert=\O{\vert\vert h \vert\vert_K^2}$.
-Another example for this generalization is found in Minimum Description Length (MDL): A program optimized for its length $\arg\min\vert \text{program}\vert $ with $L_S(\text{program})=0$, is able to achieve a generalization error $L(MDL(S))\leq \O{\frac{\vert \text{program}\vert}{\vert S\vert}}$.
+If $\exists h^*$ with zero generalization error $L_\mathcal{D}(h^*)=0$, it will be achieved with sample complexity $\vert S\vert=\O{\vert\vert h \vert\vert_K^2}$.
+Another example for this generalization is found in Minimum Description Length (MDL): A program optimized for its length ($\arg\min\vert \text{program}\vert $) with $L_S(\text{program})=0$, is able to achieve a generalization error $L(MDL(S))\leq \O{\frac{\vert \text{program}\vert}{\vert S\vert}}$.
 That is, a short program only requires a sample complexity proportional to its length.